 What is Content SEO?

-Content SEO encompasses:
+Content SEO involves:

 • Topic and keyword selection